silverstripe/silverstripe-elemental/docs/en/userguide/edit_content.md

+---
+title: Creating and editing content
+summary: Learn how to edit content in a content block
+---

 # Before we begin

 To get started, create a new page in the CMS.
 See [Pages and content](https://userhelp.silverstripe.org/en/4/creating_pages_and_content/) to learn more.